-The best word I can use to describe the rooms at Tradewinds Island Grand is charming.
+The best word I can use to describe the rooms at Tradewinds St Pete Beach Resort is charming.
 The warm colors and fresh Caribbean style give the rooms an invitingly tropical feeling.
 There are a number of rooms to choose from with views of the tropical grounds or of the Gulf.
 We booked a room on with a Gulf view and it was fantastic.
 I’m a squealer and every morning I woke up and stepped out onto our balcony I squealed with delight.
 Even the standard rooms come stocked with a kitchenette including microwave, toaster, dishware, mini-bar, mini fridge and coffee maker.
 Rates range from $200 for a standard room to $500 for a suite with balcony.

 There are plenty of places to eat right on the property and even more options at the Guy Harvey Resort (the sister property to Island Grand).
 Since we were there a week, we had the opportunity to try most the restaurants at the Tradewinds Island Grand.

 This is where we started most mornings.
 We loved the outdoor seating, which had views of both the pool and beach.
 The portions are large, especially the sandwiches, which makes it easy to share.
 My favorite thing was the Chicken Salad Flat Bread!!
 So yummy.
 So is the Caesar Chicken Wrap.
 I’ll get to the AMAZING Bloody Mary’s in the Chulg-A-Lug section.
 Shout out to Becki, Ginger, Debbie and Myles who treated us like family!
 You guys were awesome and we can’t to see you next year.